tiepdotme/serenade-wind/_posts/2020-07-27-shutterbug.md

 The short answer is "No."

-My friend Hasmik and I traveled on that trip together in 2014, and she took time and great effort to curate the best photos among our combined collection and have them represented in photo 4 photo books, which she gifted to me.
+My friend Hasmik and I traveled on that trip together in 2014, and she took time and great effort to curate the best photos among our combined collection and have them represented in 4 photo books, which she gifted to me.
 Back then, I didn't make the time then to do the same based on my photos to select and process the best photos.

 Given that I am now retired, I have that opportunity now.
 Plus it dovetails nicely with our downsizing kick.